peaBerberian/peaberberian.github.io/README.md

   My current idea is to just let the user declare them in the "settings app" (not done yet).

-- For now I implemented a common UI design for most applications, which all respect the current theme chosen in the settings by relying on CSS variables.
+- I implemented a common UI design for most applications, which all respect the current theme chosen in the settings by relying on CSS variables.

-  Though apps sometimes do have to explicitly write the CSS variable names in their code.
-I'm still iterating on this as I don't think this is the best solution yet.

 - The icons in the desktop, the start menu, the taskbar and application windows (but not the application launcher relying on it) are all "components" with a